tonyhu-x/exp/cs-typ/resume-cs.typ

     subtitle: [Aptitude and working memory effects on French pronunciation in beginner language classrooms],
-    [Designed the methodology of a novel research project with 7 components], [Completed a pilot study with 4 participants using a self-developed online experiment platform and reported preliminary findings]
+    [Designed the methodology of a novel research project with 7 components], [Completed a pilot study of 4 participants using a self-developed online experiment platform], [Reported preliminary findings in a 20-page academic paper], )
-  )
   #entry(
     "Research Assistant",
     time: [September 2022--Present],
     subtitle: [Toronto Language and Cognition Lab\ Principal Investigator: Myrto Grigoroglou],

-    [Conducted extensive literature review on cross-linguistic semantic distinctions and audience design],
+    [Conducted extensive literature review and discussion sessions on cross-linguistic semantic distinctions and audience design],
     [Coded multimodal linguistic data using ELAN],
-    [Presented research findings in an oral presentation at TULCON16], [Created a poster of research findings and a 6-page research paper], )
+    [Synthesized research findings in a 25-minute oral presentation at the TULCON16 conference], [Authored a 6-page research paper and poster presentation], )
   #entry(
     "Research Assistant and Programmer",